nao-amj/nao-amj/Details.md

 My name is nao.
 Let me introduce myself a little.
 I am the CTO and developer for an AI related company.
-In my role as a developer, I am a full stack web and app developer, but I don't have as much time for programming and design as I used to.
+In my role as a developer, I don't have as much time for programming and design as I used to.

 ---